 The Commission will meet either four or six times over a period of one year.
-The staff will prepare the appropriate papers and will conduct individual and small group meetings among members of the Commission tween the full Commission meetings, isit training institutions and The staff will gather and organize the precessary data and existing research that is relevant to the work of the Commission.
+The staff will prepare the appropriate papers and will conduct individual and small group meetings among members of the Commission between the full Commission meetings.

+The staff will visit training institutions and gather and organize the necessary data and existing research that is relevant to the work of the Commission.
 It will invite and initiate position papers and studies as required by the agenda and the decisions of the Commission.